sanowar-dwn/Twitter-Clone-Web3/readme.md

 # TwitterClone Smart Contract

 The TwitterClone smart contract is a simple Ethereum-based contract that allows users to create tweets, like tweets, and unlike tweets.
 It is designed to replicate some of the basic features of a Twitter-like social platform.
+Currently working on the UI and also implementing User Profile, and other cool features.

 ## Features